A2 motorway (North Macedonia)

 The A2 motorway (автопат A2) is a national motorway in North Macedonia.
 It forms part of the European route E65 (E65), connecting the cities of Skopje and Tetovo.

 Route

-Beginning from the Skopje airport interchange of the A1 Motorway, it connects the aforementioned motorway with the city of Tetovo, forming a partial beltway around Skopje.
-The Skopje beltway is also part of the M-4 Motorway, which follows another route thereafter.
+The motorway begins at the Kjafasan checkpoint at the Albanian border near Lake Ohrid.
+The route then goes through the Skopje airport interchange of the A1 Motorway, it connects the aforementioned motorway with the city of Tetovo, forming a partial beltway around Skopje.
+The Skopje beltway is also part of the A2 motorway, which follows another route thereafter.
 Leaving Skopje, it continues to Tetovo.
 Gostivar is about 19 km south and it can be easily reached, using the expressway part of the road.
 This part is just like the rest of the A2, but it does not feature an emergency lane and it does not meet some other motorway requirements.
+The route continues East towards the Deve Bair checkpoint at the border with Bulgaria, connecting with I-6 road there.